XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

     private val gpsHeuristicResolver = object : XyoHeuristicGetter {

         override fun getHeuristic(): XyoIterableStructure? {
+            // bring in the location manager
             val locationManager = applicationContext.getSystemService(Context.LOCATION_SERVICE) as LocationManager
+            // check if we have permission
             if (ContextCompat.checkSelfPermission(applicationContext, android.Manifest.permission.ACCESS_FINE_LOCATION)
                 == PackageManager.PERMISSION_GRANTED) {
-                val lastLocation = locationManager.getLastKnownLocation(LocationManager.GPS_PROVIDER)
+                // with permission we get the last known location from the location manager val lastLocation = locationManager.getLastKnownLocation(LocationManager.GPS_PROVIDER)

                 if (lastLocation != null) {
-                    val encodedLat = ByteBuffer.allocate(8).putDouble(lastLocation.latitude).array()
+                    // as long as we have a location, we take it and convert it for inclusion in the Origin Chain val encodedLat = ByteBuffer.allocate(8).putDouble(lastLocation.latitude).array()
                     val encodedLng = ByteBuffer.allocate(8).putDouble(lastLocation.longitude).array()
                     val lat = XyoObjectStructure.newInstance(XyoSchemas.LAT, encodedLat)
                     val lng = XyoObjectStructure.newInstance(XyoSchemas.LNG, encodedLng)

-                    runOnUiThread {
+                    // let the user see the GPS in a readable format runOnUiThread {
                         textViewLatLng.text = lastLocation.latitude.toString() + ", " + lastLocation.longitude.toString()
                     }

                     return XyoIterableStructure.createUntypedIterableObject(XyoSchemas.GPS, arrayOf(lat, lng))
                 }
+                // if we don't have permission
             } else {
                 runOnUiThread {
                     textViewLatLng.text = "no gps permission"